c3lang/c3-web/src/content/docs/Language Overview/types.md

 fn CInt stat(char* pathname, Stat* buf);
 ```

-This would affect things like generated C headers.
+This affects generated C headers, but little else.

 ## Differences from C

-Unlike C, C3 does not use type qualifiers. `const` exists,
+Unlike C, C3 _does not_ use type qualifiers. `const` exists,
 but is a storage class modifier, not a type qualifier.
-Instead of `volatile`, volatile loads and stores are used.
+Instead of `volatile`, volatile loads and stores are used using `@volatile_load` and `@volatile_store`.
-Restrictions on function parameter usage are instead described by parameter [preconditions](/language-common/contracts/#pre-conditions).
+Restrictions on function parameter usage are implemented though parameter [preconditions](/language-common/contracts/#pre-conditions).

-`typedef` has a slightly different syntax and renamed `alias`.
+C's `typedef` has a slightly different syntax and renamed `alias`.

-C3 also requires all function pointers to be used with a `alias` for example:
+C3 also requires all function pointers to be used with a `alias`, for example:

 ```c3
 alias Callback = fn void();